Air India Flight 182: Previous warning

-The Canadian government had been warned by the Indian R&AW about the possibility of terrorist bombs aboard Air India flights in Canada, and over two weeks before the crash, CSIS reported to the RCMP that the potential threat to Air India as well as Indian missions in Canada was high.
+The Canadian government had been warned by the Indian R&AW about the possibility of militant bombs aboard Air India flights in Canada, and over two weeks before the crash, CSIS reported to the RCMP that the potential threat to Air India as well as Indian missions in Canada was high.

 In June 1985, there was an Air India telex message that suggested planes could be targeted by "time delay devices."
 Lieutenant-Governor of Ontario James Bartleman also testified that, as a senior intelligence official in the federal Department of External Affairs, he saw a security "intercept" with a specific warning of a threat against the airline on the weekend of the bombing.

 Destroyed evidence

 In his verdict, Justice Ian Josephson cited "unacceptable negligence" by CSIS when hundreds of wiretaps of the suspects and other informants were destroyed.
 Of the 210 wiretaps that were recorded during the months before and after the bombing, 156 were erased.
-These tapes continued to be erased even after the terrorists had become the primary suspects in the bombing.
+These tapes continued to be erased even after the militants had become the primary suspects in the bombing.